Take a moment to Meet Mike and discover how he talked his parents into bringing him to Anchorage with them in 1950 when Mike was only 3 years old.

 In the picture above, you can see that I've grown a bit since first moving to Anchorage when I was just 3 years old.

-And now, after all the years, I have a treasure chest full of stories to tell.
+Now, after all these years, I have a treasure chest full of stories to tell.
+Some of those stories are about growing up and living in Anchorage, Alaska.

 Keep reading this page, and you'll discover a little about me, growing up in Anchorage, and how I became a storyteller.